 First Aid: Earaches

 Earaches in children are common.
 They can be caused by fluid behind the eardrum, an infection in the middle part of the ear, or an infection in the ear canal (also known as swimmer's ear).
-Kids under 5 years old are at risk for ear infections, especially after upper respiratory infections.
+Kids under 5 years old are at a higher risk for ear infections, especially after upper respiratory infections (like a cold).

 - ear pain (especially when chewing, sucking, or lying down)

-- redness or swelling of the eardrum or outer ear
+- redness or swelling of the outer ear

 - pulling or rubbing the ears